-Amazon Fire Sticks are one of the best ways to enjoy streamed movies and TV shows on your television.
+Amazon Fire Sticks are great entertainment devices for your home and one of the best ways to enjoy streamed movies and TV shows on your television.
 The device’s price point puts it in competition with Roku and Chromecast, but its feature list puts it as the best of the three.

 Of all the features, users probably make the most use of the ability to sideload apps.
 It means you can install any app from the Google Play Store, even if it’s not available through the device’s native app store.